Teenager Who Allegedly Raped A British Girl On Cruise Ship Walks Free Because It Was In International Waters

 — Cher Kachelmuss (@mamasmoney) April 11, 2019

 That’s because since 2009, Spanish law has held that the nation’s courts can only prosecute crimes committed on the high seas if the victim or suspect lives in Spain.
-And after hours of interrogating the suspect, Spanish police determined that neither he nor the purported victim have ever had any connection to the country.
+And after hours of interrogating the suspect, Spanish police determined that neither he nor the purported victim has ever had any connection to the country.

-What that means for both the victim and the accused, moving forward, remains unclear.
-The Spanish judge suggested that perhaps a British court could take up the case, considering that the victim is British, or perhaps taken up by a Panamanian court, since the vessel is Panamanian-flagged.
+What that means for both the victim and the accused moving forward remains unclear.
+The Spanish judge suggested that perhaps a British court could take up the case, considering that the victim is British, or perhaps taken up by a Panamanian court since the vessel is Panamanian-flagged.

 After docking in Valencia, the ship continued its planned itinerary.
-The victim, meanwhile, is believed to have stayed on-board the vessel with her family.
+The victim, meanwhile, is believed to have stayed on board the vessel with her family.

 Millions of people sail on cruise ships every year, the vast majority of which are not criminally victimized by crew or other passengers.
 However, that’s not to say that a cruise ship is 100 percent safe.
-In fact, as Quartz reported in 2017, sexual assaults made up 70 percent of the crimes reported on cruse ships that sail into or out of the United States, and most of the victims were minors.
+In fact, as Quartz reported in 2017, sexual assaults made up 70 percent of the crimes reported on cruise ships that sail into or out of the United States, and most of the victims were minors.